smartie158/world-cup-match-predictor/README.md

 ## Model
 A random Forest Classifier was used as the baseline model because it can capture nonlinear relationships between team performance features and match outcomes.

+## AI-Generated Bracket Simulation

+This Project also includes a planned AI-generated elimination bracket.
+The model predicts each knockout matchup, advances the team with the higher predicted win probability, and repeats the process until a projected champion is selected.

+The Bracket simulation includes:

+- Round of 16
+- Quarter Finals
+- Semifinals
+- Final
+- Predicted Champion

 ## Repository Structure
 ```text
 data/